My Prerogative: Music and lyrics

 "My Prerogative" is set in common time and has a moderate tempo of 100 beats per minute.
 It is written in the key of B♭ minor and follows the chord progression of B♭m–F–B♭m throughout, making it in the harmonic minor scale.
 Spears's cover of the song is musically different from its original version, with the bass and new jack swing sound replaced with a synthpop sound, synthesizers and elements typical of Bloodshy & Avant productions.
 It was noted by Christy Lemire of Today that the cover also contains elements of Bollywood music.
 This impression is, however, inaccurate, as the song instead samples Warda's Arabic song "Batwanes Beek".
 The musical influences therefore originate from the Arabic region, not from Bollywood or South Asian elements.

 At the beginning of the song, Spears says in a breathy voice the lines "People can take everything away from you / But they can never take away your truth / But the question is, can you handle mine?".
-The rest of the lyrics do not deviate much from the original version, instead they are changed to fit a woman's perspective.
+The rest of the lyrics do not deviate much from the original version, though they are changed to fit a woman's perspective.
 Jennifer Vineyard of MTV commented the cover could be interpreted as a statement on Spears's life and the media reaction to some of her decisions at the time, including her engagement to American dancer Kevin Federline.